okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/style-the-widget/style-okta-hosted/index.md

 #### <span v-pre>`{{themedStylesUrl}}`</span>

-Inserts the href for the themed style sheet.
+Inserts the URL for the themed style sheet

 Example: